flavianmissi/flaviamissi.github.io/_posts/2014-12-29-building-a-web-browser-for-fun.markdown

-I could've also used [Apple WebKit](http://en.wikipedia.org/wiki/WebKit) (Safari) or [Blink](http://en.wikipedia.org/wiki/Blink_(layout_engine)) (Google, Opera, etc), but they also solve all of my problems, giving my almost nothing else to do.
+I could've also used [Apple WebKit](http://en.wikipedia.org/wiki/WebKit) (Safari) or [Blink](http://en.wikipedia.org/wiki/Blink_(layout_engine)) (Google, Opera, etc), but they also solve all of my problems, giving me almost nothing else to do.

 ###Translating the HTML to ANSI escape sequences